- Dr Gill Haddow

 - Research Interests

-- Patient experiences, Cyborgs, Sociology of health and illness, Medical sociology, Qualitative Research Methods, embodiment, public engagement
+- Patient experiences, Cyborgs, Sociology of health and illness, Medical sociology, Qualitative Research Methods, embodiment, public engagement, Balance of power

 I have a background in the sociology of health and biomedicine and have developed a special interest in new and emerging scientific and medical technologies.
 Conceptually I have brought these interests together through theoretical interests in embodiment, identity and relationships.
 Areas of research in the last ten years have included animal-human transplantation; genetic databases; implantable smart technologies; organ transplantation and donation and telemedicine.
 In 2013 I was awarded a Wellcome Trust University Award for the project 'Animal, Mechanical and Me: The Search For Replaceable Hearts' and I am currently interviewing people who live life with an implantable cardiac defibrillator.
 I enjoy working in and on the interface between science and society studying the processes and outcomes that new and emerging science and technologies produce for individuals, groups and society.
 I also like hanging out with other disciplines such as engineers, scientists, lawyers, clinicians, artists Blog: Animalmechanicalandme.com